 - Two of every five home fires started in the kitchen.

-- Unattended cooking was a factor in 34% of reported home cooking fires.
+- Unattended cooking was a factor in one-third of reported home cooking fires.

 - Two-thirds of home cooking fires started with ignition of food or other cooking materials.

-- Ranges accounted for the 57% of home cooking fire incidents.
+- Ranges accounted for almost three of every five (57%) of home cooking fire incidents.
 Ovens accounted for 16%.

-- Children under five face a higher risk of non-fire burns associated with cooking and hot food and drinks than being burned in a cooking fire.
+- Children under five face a higher risk of non-fire burns associated with cooking and hot food and drinks than of being hurt in a cooking fire.

 - Clothing was the item first ignited in less than 1% of home cooking fires, but these incidents accounted for 18% of the cooking fire deaths.

-- The leading factor contributing to heating equipment fires was failure to clean, principally creosote from solid fueled heating equipment, primarily chimneys.
+- The leading factor contributing to heating equipment fires was failure to clean.
+This usually involved creosote build-up in chimneys.

 - Portable or fixed space heaters, including wood stoves, were involved in one-third (33%) of home heating fires and four out of five (81%) home heating deaths.

-- Half of home heating fire deaths resulted from fires caused by heating equipment too close to things that can burn, such as upholstered furniture, clothing, mattresses or bedding.
+- Just over half of home heating fire deaths resulted from fires caused by heating equipment too close to things that can burn, such as upholstered furniture, clothing, mattresses or bedding.

 - In most years, heating equipment is the second leading cause of home fires, fire deaths, and fire injuries.